Raxdor/Route-in-Apache-Camel/README.md

 ## Spring Boot Camel

-Copying or moving files using technology such as Apache Camel
+Copying or moving files using technology such as Apache Camel.

 ### Testing a file
 To start, run on the command line, using the full path to the file, namely: